South Korea entry requirements for Ethiopia passport holders

 Frequently asked questions

-Your passport must be valid for at least 6 months from your entry date.
-If it's shorter, renew your passport before applying for the eVisa.
+Your passport must be valid for at least 6 months from your intended date of entry.
+If it's not, renew your passport before applying for the visa.
+The embassy will reject applications with insufficient validity.

 Official sources